Estate Planning

 In Canada, the trustees can be parents, grandparents, or other older family members.
 These are the people whose role and duty will be to manage the trust.
 The beneficiaries you can include in a family trust are children, spouses, grandchildren, parents, charitable organizations, or corporations.

-Family trusts' primary purpose is to enhance estate planning so that you can efficiently manage your finances in your lifetime and after your passing.
-They promote asset protection by holding the property on behalf of your beneficiaries.
+A family trust serves as a strategic estate planning tool, allowing you to manage your finances efficiently during your lifetime and after your passing.T hey promote asset protection by holding the property on behalf of your beneficiaries.
 They also ensure your property passes on to the beneficiaries without going to court, thus avoiding the lengthy, and costly probate process.

-A family trust also helps with wealth management and financial planning for your trustees.
+A family trust helps with wealth management and financial planning for your trustees.
 As you create the trust, you can outline how you want the assets to be used and managed to ensure continuity and wealth preservation for future generations.
 You can outline when and how minors can access the funds and what to do with the money.
 Your trustee should have an idea of wealth management to ensure proper asset utilization.

 Even though trusts are not separate legal entities, they are treated as a separate taxpayer, and you must file a T3 tax return, report its own income, and pay the income tax bill.
 Let’s consider the various tax implications: